byomkesh99/cdk_hashicups/README.md

-# Running Hashicups as Provider to play with fun APIs and ordering coffees.
+# Utilizing Hashicups as Provider to play with fun APIs and ordering coffees.

 To setup the environment, I have used CentOS Linux OS 7.9 as OS, with installing packages, Python, NodeJS, PNPM package manager, Docker, Git, Typescript (TS), Terraform, CDKTF (Cloud Development Kit for Terraform).